Punitive demolitions of Muslims’ properties must stop: Amnesty after Mira Road bulldozer action

 Fifteen structures were demolished in the suburb after communal clashes on the eve of the inauguration of Ayodhya’s Ram temple.

-The Indian authorities must immediately stop their discriminatory policy of using demolition drives to target Muslims, Amnesty International India said a day after the Mira-Bhayandar Municipal Corporation bulldozed 15 structures in Thane district’s Mira Road.
+The Indian authorities must immediately stop their discriminatory policy of using demolition drives to target Muslims, Amnesty International India said a day after a civic body in Maharashtra’s Thane district bulldozed 15 structures.

-On Tuesday, civic bodies in Mira-Bhayandar, a municipality near Mumbai, bulldozed “illegal” structures in the Naya Nagar area where communal violence was reported on Sunday night ahead of the inauguration of the Ram temple in Ayodhya.
+On Tuesday, the civic body in Mira-Bhayandar, a municipality near Mumbai, bulldozed “illegal” structures in the Naya Nagar area of Mira Road where communal violence was reported on Sunday night ahead of the inauguration of the Ram temple in Ayodhya.

 A resident of the area, who is also an activist, told Scroll that the structures belonged to Muslims.
 However, he said that they were not related to the 13 persons who had been arrested.